FavourOyewumi7/FavourOyewumi7.github.io/README.md

 A couple of interface written by me for Open Hack Week 2020

-You are probably here from my Portfolio website, Welcome😁 kindly type 'ohw1' and 'ohw2' to see what you came here for
+You are probably here from my Portfolio website, Welcome😁 kindly add '/ohw1' and '/ohw2' to the link in the search bar to see what you came here for